 - “If one of Israel’s leaders sins . . . but doesn’t realize it,”

 - “If any of the common people sin . . . but they don’t realize it,”

-Some people might think that this isn’t fair or that God doesn’t understand.
+Some people might think it isn’t fair or that God doesn’t understand.
 I think what God is pointing out to us is, he does understand, that we don’t understand.
 In God’s eyes, sin is sin and must be paid for.